 3. Through bill of ladings

-With respect to carrier’s responsibility, In through bill of lading, carrier is responsible only for their leg of sea transport.
+With respect to carrier’s responsibility, in through bill of lading, the carrier is responsible only for their leg of sea transport.

 Many believe there is no difference between the Multimodal and through bill of ladings which is not correct.

 * If you think there is another important bill of lading that has been missed out here, please share in the comment section and I would be happy to include that in this blog.

 Capt.
 Rajeev Jassal has sailed for over 24 years mainly on crude oil, product and chemical tankers.
 He holds MBA in shipping & Logistics degree from London.
 He has done extensive research on quantitatively measuring Safety culture onboard and safety climate ashore which he believes is the most important element for safer shipping.

 Learn the difficult concepts of sailing described in a easy and story-telling way.
 These detailed and well researched articles provides value reading for all ranks.

 Seafarers Question Answers

 Ask or answer a question on this forum.
 Knowledge dies if it remains in our head.
 Share your knowledge by writing answers to the question

 This podcast on the maritime matters will provide value to the listeners.
 Short, crisp and full of value.
 Stay tuned for this section.